-New docuseries empowers Black women facing breast cancer
+New docuseries starring Yvonne Orji empowers Black women facing breast cancer

-Merck partners with Emmy-nominated actress Yvonne Orji to launch Uncovering TNBC to amplify stories of Black women battling triple-negative breast cancer
+Merck partners with the Emmy-nominated "Insecure" actress to launch Uncovering TNBC to amplify stories of Black women battling triple-negative breast cancer

 October 20, 2021